Immain/Ansible-MOTD/README.md

 With the Ansible MOTD Script, you can streamline server administration, improve communication with users, and provide essential information in a concise and visually appealing manner.
 Enhance your server's welcome message and make your users feel more informed and engaged upon login.

-📌 **Note: This script is intended for use with servers running Ansible and can be easily integrated into existing Ansible playbooks or deployment workflows.**